 On 10 April 2018, President Donald Trump tweeted “Attorney-client privilege is dead!”
-This was not the President’s deep analysis of the state of legal professional privilege (LLP) but a reaction to the raid on the offices of one of his former lawyers and the seizing of a quantity of documentation.
+This was not the President’s deep analysis of the state of legal professional privilege (LPP) but a reaction to the raid on the offices of one of his former lawyers and the seizing of a quantity of documentation.

-Whilst LLP is not dead in England and Wales, the extent of the same appears to be narrowing and to be narrower than in a number of other jurisdictions, including the USA.
+Whilst LPP is not dead in England and Wales, the extent of the same appears to be narrowing and to be narrower than in a number of other jurisdictions, including the USA.
 This blog considers a few recent cases where privilege has been considered by the courts and offers some practical suggestions when seeking to protect, assert or challenge a claim to privilege.

 Legal advice privilege and litigation privilege